sguox002/leetcode/review/hard_rev.md

         board.insert(pos, n, c);
     }
 ```
+this is also very similar to the problem of removing boxes

 753	Cracking the Safe    		46.4%	Hard
 There is a box protected by a password.
 The password is n digits, where each letter can be one of the first k digits 0, 1, ..., k-1.